 Radiation can result in side effects such as short-term fatigue, short-term and long-term skin damage, and injury to the heart and lungs.
 While obtaining relief from these side effects obviously is desirable, it is very important for breast cancer patients undergoing radiation treatment to avoid consuming foods or taking supplements that will lessen the cytotoxic impact of radiation on breast cancer cells.

 Therefore, the strategy we recommend during radiation treatment is to consume the foods recommended below, as well as those listed on the bland radiation diet (also below), while limiting or avoiding the foods that should not be consumed during radiation (as well as those on our avoid list).
 It is important not to drive up blood sugar and insulin levels with high carbohydrate/low fiber meals.
-Recent research suggests that limiting calories to some extent could heighten the treatment effects of radiation treatment.
 Please also see our article on the latest research on radiation treatment for information on types of radiation, impact on prognosis, and side effects.

 Foods that enhance the effectiveness of radiation treatment